-While in the Sleep state, the processor is capable of entering an even lower power state, the Deep Sleep state, by asserting the DPSLP# pin (See Section Section 6.2.6).
+While in the Sleep state, the processor is capable of entering an even lower power state, the Deep Sleep state, by asserting the DPSLP# pin (See Section 6.2.6).
 While the processor is in the Sleep state, the SLP# pin must be deasserted if another asynchronous FSB event needs to occur.
 PECI is not available and will not respond while in the Sleep State.
-Refer to the appropriate Thermal and Mechanical Design Guidelines (see Section 1.2) for guidance on how to ensure PECI thermal data is available when the Sleep State is enabled.